-The ethnic artworks belonging to the Brignoni Collection have been exhibited on many occasions in different Museums or cultural centres, such as the Quai Branly in Paris or the Rietberg in Zurich.
-A few examples of said collaborations are illustrated below in the photogalelry.
+Works from the Museo delle Culture's Brignoni collection have been exhibited on several occasions in various museum venues, such as Quai Branly in Paris and Rietberg in Zurich.
+Some examples of these collaborations are illustrated in the photogallery.